RoelofSetsFire/data-processing-1/20 Readings/20 Reading 2/10 Readings.md

 # Reading 2

 Read the following chapters and answer the accompanying questions.
+Save your answers in Readings2.pdf and push it to GitHub.

 * S. Carpendale, "[Considering Visual Variables as a Basis for Information Visualisation][1]".